 Best Beaches in Chios

-You see, there are many places on the island of Chios where that reception of Turkish networks is stronger than Greek ones (Got you now Turkcell, not paying any more for your strong signal).
+You see, there are many places on the island of Chios where the reception of Turkish networks is stronger than Greek ones (Got you now Turkcell, not paying any more for your strong signal).

 So, without even noticing, my phone would switch to the ‘best available network’ and call, not from my free plan within the EU included on my UK provider EE (Brexit, really???), but using a Turkish network, usually Turkcell.

-What you need to do?
+What do you need to do?

 As soon as you land to Chios island, change your mobile network from automatic to manual and pick a network from the Greek ones.
 Unless you are Turkish… They are obvious to be found having a ‘GR’ next to them unlike Turkey’s ‘TR’.
 Pick Cosmote GR that works in most places in Chios, WIND GR which has been improving lately or Vodafone GR which is very reliable too.